 - Excreting waste.

-CKD can affect all these functions.
+Chronic kidney disease in cats can affect all these functions.
 This means that there are many symptoms of the disease.
-Although CKD is not curable, treatment can still increase the quality of life for your cat.
+Although chronic kidney disease in cats is not curable, treatment can still increase the quality of life for your cat.

 Generally, CKD is the result of long-standing damage to the kidneys.
 The damage will be irreversible and will impair a cat’s ability to remove waste products.
 Often, the exact cause of CKD is unknown.